Co-created by Zhenzhen Qi & Yang Wang

 ThingThingThing is a platform, a framework, and community that explores the collaborative and imaginative aspect of computational media.
-It is initialized and organized by computational media artists Yang Wang and Zhenzhen Qi.

 Under the title of ThingThingThing, we planned a series of workshops, where artists, educators, and technologists join each other to learning fundamentals of new media arts and make unique contributions to the virtual world along the way.
 Throughout each workshop, the contributors collected 3D Things made in all shapes and forms, program behaviors, and put them into the virtual world.
 At the end of each workshop, the result is a film that generates its plots in real time, composed by all current and past participants.